awslabs/damo/README.md

 Data Access Pattern Aware Memory Management
 ===========================================

-Below three commands make every memory region of size >=4K that doesn't accessed for >=60 seconds in your workload to be swapped out.
-By doing this, you can make your workload more memory efficient with near-zero performance overhead.
+Below three commands make every memory region of size >=4K that hasn't accessed for >=60 seconds in your workload to be swapped out.
+By doing this, you can make your workload more memory efficient with only a modest performance overhead.

     $ echo "#min-size max-size min-acc max-acc min-age max-age action" > my_scheme